• Skip to main content

 • Email

-Are you looking for the Taco Bell Chili Cheese Burrito or the Chilito?
-This version of the Chili Cheese Burrito recipe is a combination of beef, refried beans, and melted cheese wrapped up in a warm tortilla.
+Are you looking for the Taco Bell Chili Cheese Burrito, AKA the Chilito, and can’t find it at any of the restaurants near you?
+This is the next best thing.
+My version of the Chili Cheese Burrito recipe is a combination of beef, refried beans, and melted cheese wrapped up in a warm tortilla.

 Chili Cheese Burrito inspired by Taco Bell's Chilito by Red Beans and Eric

 My formative years were in the ’90s.
-It’s my favorite music, television shows when I meet my wife and was able to buy my own food.
+That time still has all of my favorite music and television shows, it was when I met my wife and also when I was able to go out and buy my own food.
 Well, the only food I can remember, besides the Paul Bunyan Plus breakfast platter from Ram’s Horn, was the chilito from Taco Bell.
 I probably had one or two every day.
 I’m not kidding.
 I loved it that much.
 When I was in high school, I went to a vocational training center for the first part of my day.
 On the way back to the high school, whoever would be driving, would always stop at the Bell for lunch.
-And I bought a chilito or two every time.
+And I always bought a chilito or two every time.

 Late 80’s early 90’s Taco Bell {photo credit: pinterest.com}